MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-A-Purpose-Scope/section-685.102.md

 *Master Promissory Note (MPN):* (1) A promissory note under which the borrower may receive loans for a single academic year or multiple academic years.

-(2) For MPNs processed by the Secretary before July 1, 2003, loans may no longer be made under an MPN after the earliest of -
+(2) For MPNs processed by the Secretary before July 1, 2003, loans may no longer be made under an MPN after the earliest of—

 (i) The date the Secretary or the school receives the borrower's written notice that no further loans may be disbursed;